 A Fateful Workshop

-I was attending a creative writing workshop at the Brooklyn Public Library.
-If you’ve never been to one of these workshops, they’re usually a mix of prompts, free writing exercises, and sharing your work with other writers.
-The kind of environment where you’re encouraged to let go of perfectionism and just write.
-To see what comes out when you stop overthinking every word.
+I was stuck, so I took a break from the isolation of my desk and went to a creative writing workshop at the Brooklyn Public Library.
+(Shout-out to BPL.
+Libraries are where magic happens.
+Literally, as it turns out.)
+If you’ve never been to one of these, they’re a mix of prompts, free-writing exercises, and sharing work with other writers, the kind of environment where you’re encouraged to drop the perfectionism and just see what comes out when you stop overthinking every word.

-She was sassy.
-She was bold.
-She had opinions about everything and zero patience for nonsense.
-She wasn’t one of the twenty-something dudes I’d been plotting about.
-She wasn’t part of the thriller at all.
-But suddenly, there she was on the page, talking back to me, refusing to shut up.
+She was soaked to the bone, angry, sarcastic, and a little terrified.
+She was sassy and bold and had opinions about everything and zero patience for nonsense.
+She was not one of the twenty-something dudes I’d been plotting about.
+She had no business being on my fictional research ship—and yet she planted her feet on the deck and refused to leave.

 When Characters Hijack Your Story

-I’ve had characters surprise me before.
-That’s part of the joy of writing, discovering who these people are as you go.
+I’ve had characters surprise me before, that’s part of the joy of writing.
 But this was different.
-This wasn’t a character revealing an unexpected quirk or backstory.
-This was a full on mutiny.
+This wasn’t a character revealing an unexpected quirk.
+This was a full-on mutiny.

 Alysa wasn’t interested in being part of my carefully plotted thriller.
 She had her own story to tell, and it had nothing to do with bros on boats.
-Well, actually, it still involved a boat.
+Well, it still involved a boat.
 And the ocean.
-But suddenly, there were mermaids involved.
+But suddenly there were mermaids.
 And ancient curses.
-And a missing twin sister who was supposedly dead but maybe, just maybe, was still alive somewhere beneath the waves.
+And a missing twin sister, Alyx, who was supposedly dead but maybe, just maybe, was still alive somewhere beneath the waves.

 I tried to resist at first.
 I had a plan, after all.
 A perfectly good plan for a perfectly good thriller.
-But the more I wrote in that workshop, the more Alysa’s voice took over.
-She was funny and fierce and vulnerable in ways that completely surprised me.
-And her relationship with her lost sister, the way she refused to believe Alyx was really gone, that felt real in a way my original concept never quite had.
+But the more I wrote, the more Alysa’s voice took over.
+She was funny and fierce and vulnerable in ways that completely surprised me, and her refusal to believe Alyx was really gone felt real in a way my original concept never quite had.

 By the end of that workshop session, I knew.
 The thriller was dead.
 Long live the mermaids.